lensapp/lens/docs/extensions/guides/renderer-extension.md

 Note that the above example introduces decorators `observable` and `observer` from the [`mobx`](https://mobx.js.org/README.html) and [`mobx-react`](https://github.com/mobxjs/mobx-react#mobx-react) packages. `mobx` simplifies state management and without it this example would not visually update the checkbox properly when the user activates it.
 [Lens uses `mobx` extensively for state management](../working-with-mobx) of its own UI elements and it is recommended that extensions rely on it too.
 Alternatively, React's state management can be used instead, though `mobx` is typically simpler to use.

-Also note that an extension's state data can be managed using an `ExtensionStore` object, which conveniently handles persistence and synchronization.
+Also note that an extension's state data can be managed using an `ExtensionStore` object, which conveniently handles persistence and synchronisation.
 The example above defined an `ExamplePreference` type to hold the extension's state to simplify the code for this guide, but it is recommended to manage your extension's state data using [`ExtensionStore`](../stores#extensionstore)